cryptosikhun/cryptosikhunarc/README.md

 deploy a simple contract on arc testnet (easy step-by-step guide). we’ll start by setting up your deployment environment via terminal:
 — mac users open the terminal on your system
+— windows users install ubuntu (WSL) on your PC using this guide